paddycarver/blog/_posts/2013-04-24-realtimeconfeu.md

 categories: ['posts']
 title: RealtimeConf Europe
 summary: "I spoke at RealtimeConf Europe in Lyon, France.
 This was a conference and an experience with no equal."
-quote:
-  text: "The competent programmer is fully aware of the limited size of his own skull.
-He therefore approaches his task with full humility, and avoids clever tricks like the plague."
-  attr: "Edsgar W. Dijkstra"
 published: true
 ---